potassco/benchmark-tool/docs/getting_started/bgen/runscript.md

 A folder `element` can have the following optional attributes:

-- You can specify the optional `enctag` attribute to only run for settings with matching tags.
+- You can specify the optional `enctag` attribute to select encodings with matching tags in setting definitions.
+These encodings are used with all instances in this folder, when the corresponding setting is run.
 This topic is discussed in more detail on the [encoding support] page.
 - Instances can be grouped using the optional Boolean `group` attribute (default is `false`).
 If enabled, instance files in same folder of form `<instance>.<extension>` sharing the same prefix `<instance>` are passed